Umeshkyadav314/Payvance/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Authentication**: An ultra-secure SSR authentication with proper validations and authorization
+Authentication: An ultra-secure SSR authentication with proper validations and authorization

-👉 **Connect Banks**: Integrates with Plaid for multiple bank account linking
+Connect Banks: Integrates with Plaid for multiple bank account linking

-👉 **Home Page**: Shows general overview of user account with total balance from all connected banks, recent transactions, money spent on different categories, etc
+Home Page: Shows general overview of user account with total balance from all connected banks, recent transactions, money spent on different categories, etc

-👉 **My Banks**: Check the complete list of all connected banks with respective balances, account details
+My Banks: Check the complete list of all connected banks with respective balances, account details

-👉 **Transaction History**: Includes pagination and filtering options for viewing transaction history of different banks
+Transaction History: Includes pagination and filtering options for viewing transaction history of different banks

-👉 **Real-time Updates**: Reflects changes across all relevant pages upon connecting new bank accounts.
+Real-time Updates: Reflects changes across all relevant pages upon connecting new bank accounts.

-👉 **Funds Transfer**: Allows users to transfer funds using Dwolla to other accounts with required fields and recipient bank ID.
+Funds Transfer: Allows users to transfer funds using Dwolla to other accounts with required fields and recipient bank ID.

-👉 **Responsiveness**: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms.
+Responsiveness: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms.

+and many more, including code architecture and reusability.

 and many more, including code architecture and reusability.